Assisted Living

 Key Takeaways

-1. Original Medicare covers 100 days of skilled nursing care, but it doesn’t pay for long-term care in a nursing home.
+1. Original Medicare covers up to 100 days of skilled nursing care, but it doesn’t pay for long-term care in a nursing home.

 2. Medicaid covers long-term care in a nursing home, but nursing facilities may set aside only some beds for people paying with Medicaid.